idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/postprocessors.md

 can be defined.

 `initialize()`
 This is called once before every execution.
-Useful to reset accumulated quantities, initialize in general!
+Useful to reset accumulated quantities

 `execute()`
 This defines the operation performed on a per element/side/node/mesh (depending on type) basis.